louisecchan/food-order-tracker/README.md

-Sure!
-Here's a simple, beginner-friendly README for your Gmail-to-Google-Sheets order tracking script:

----

 # 📦 Food Order Tracker for Gmail (DoorDash & Deliveroo)

 This Google Apps Script helps you automatically track your food orders from **DoorDash** and **Deliveroo** by extracting details from your email and saving them to a **Google Sheet**.